spicata/spicata99/notes/latent-heat.md

 ---
 title: latent heat
-layout: default
+layout: notes
 cdate: 2023-09-12
 ---

-Avert your gaze to the diagram from [kinetics](notes/kinetics.md):
+Avert your gaze to the diagram from [kinetics](/notes/kinetics):

 ```
 Temperature